tacopeland/haskell-ctf-crypto/README.md

 - [x] Get some Legendre symbols.
 - [ ] Write some pretty printers and corresponding readers but don't make them default because they're too much of a pain.
 - [ ] Rewrite a heap of functions for performance.
+- [ ] Add QuickCheck properties to all of the types.
 - [ ] Create some network helpers analogous to pwntools' `remote(url, port)`.